 To download the code and charter, available in various languages : click here

-- Two e-learning modules on business ethics were designed in 2017.
-These modules are being rolled out to all Egis employees.
-The first module aims to raise awareness of business ethics and present Egis’s policy in this regard, and the second explores three topics: corruption, personal integrity, and conflicts of interest.
+- Two e-learning modules on business ethics were developed in 2017.
+These modules are deployed to all Egis employees.
+The first module aims to raise awareness of business ethics and present the Egis policy in this area and the second focuses on three topics: corruption, personal integrity, and conflict of interest.

 Respect for human rights is fundamental